adventuremomblog

 Johnnie Mercer's Pier in Wilmington, North Carolina

-Walk Johnnie Mercer’s Pier
+Walk Along Johnnie Mercer’s Pier

 Johnnie Mercer’s Pier is a great spot for taking pictures at Wrightsville Beach.
 It’s the only concrete fishing pier in North Carolina.
-The 1200 ft pier does charge a small fee to walk on the pier and there is a parking lot nearby that charges by the hour.

 Sunset at Johnnie Mercer's Pier in Wilmington, North Carolina